cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 # Motivating example: batched queues {#batched-queue}

+To keep our discussion concrete, let's use a concrete choice of amortized data structure as a running example in this post: the *batched queue*, which we introduce in this section.
-As a running example, let us consider the [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) abstract data type, which describes finite lists of data that can be "enqueued" to and "dequeued" from in a first-in, first-out manner.
+Setting the scene, consider the [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) abstract data type, which describes finite lists of data that can be "enqueued" to and "dequeued" from in a first-in, first-out manner.
 This description of operations can be given the following types:
 ```ocaml
 module type QUEUE = sig